About Sally Wright – Counsellor in Edinburgh & Online

 A Relational, Professional Counselling Approach

-Anxiety and depression
+• anxiety and depression

-Identity and self-worth
+• identity and self-worth

 Working with Couples

-I am a trained in Emotionally Focused Therapy (EFT), a powerful, evidence-based approach that helps couples deepen emotional connection.
+I am a trained in Emotionally Focused Therapy (EFT), an evidence-based approach that helps couples deepen emotional connection.
 Together we work towards responding to each other with more openness and understanding.
 I support couples who want to rebuild trust, improve communication, or feel closer again after periods of distance or conflict.

 EFT is also highly effective with individuals.
 I integrate this approach across my work with clients, working towards feeling more secure in relationships—with themselves and with others.